 The hand that is seen with the BB lodged between its knuckles is not Ben Stiller's, but Andrew Wilson's, brother of Owen Wilson and Luke Wilson.
-When they were children, Owen fired a BB gun at Andrew's hand and the pellet has been there ever since.
+When they were children, Owen fired a BB gun at Andrew's hand and the BB has been there ever since.

 The original hawk used to play Mordecai was kidnapped during shooting and held for ransom - production could not wait for him to be returned which is the reason that the bird that appears later in the movie has "more white feathers" - it's a different bird.

 Although the exteriors were largely shot in New York City, Wes Anderson intentionally avoided virtually all shots of skyscrapers, or other distinctive New York City landmarks.
 In one scene, Royal and Pagoda are talking in Battery Park (on the southern tip of Manhattan) and Anderson intentionally had Kumar Pallana (Pagoda) stand directly in front of the Statue of Liberty, so it wouldn't show up in the shot.

 Jackson Browne, who wrote and played guitar on the song "These Days" used in the film, forgot he had given permission for the song to be used until he saw the film.
 He described this in an interview, "I forgot that I'd licensed them to use this song.
 And this is one of those things that comes to you in the mail and you don't know what they're talking about and you simply give them their permission.
 You're sitting in the movie theater and there's this great moment when Gwyneth Paltrow is coming out of a bus or something like that.
 I'm thinking to myself, I used to play the guitar just like that.
 And then the voice comes on and it's Nico singing "These Days", which I played on."